AlexWinder/address-book/README.md

 # Description

 A simple PHP-based contact list manager with authentication and logging features.
-Built using the [Bootstrap](https://getbootstrap.com/) framework and [DataTables](https://datatables.net/) to maintain a user-friendly functionality.
+Built using the [Bootstrap](https://getbootstrap.com/) framework, [DataTables](https://datatables.net/), [jQuery](https://jquery.com/) and [FontAwesome](https://fontawesome.com/) to maintain a user-friendly functionality.

 # Authors